openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/security/UniversalKeystoreKit/cj-huks-hmac.md

 # HMAC (Cangjie)

-HMAC stands for Hash-based Message Authentication Code, which is a keyed-hash message authentication code.
+HMAC stands for Hash-based Message Authentication Code, which is a key-dependent cryptographic hash function.
 For specific usage scenarios and supported algorithm specifications, please refer to [HMAC Introduction and Algorithm Specifications](./cj-huks-hmac-overview.md).

 ## Development Steps